aistudiodev/codebase2file/README.md

 ## Notes

-- The tool will automatically read `.gitignore` and exclude these files and directories.
-- It also excludes files in the hidden `.git` directory.
+- The tool automatically excludes files and directories specified in .gitignore and the .git directory.

 ## Troubleshooting

-If you encounter issues running the tool, feel free to reach out or create an issue on the GitHub repository.
+If you encounter issues, please create an issue on the GitHub repository.